DigitalCaesar/CleanArchitectureSample/README.md

 3. Override GetHashCode (use multiple of prime number)
 4. Add IEquatable
 5. Entities inherit from BaseEntity

+### Entity Validation

+Strategies
+1. Use Exceptions:  Easier debugging with stacktrace
+2. Use Results: More expressive, house errors in catelog, self documenting, but does not halt execution making debugging more difficult

+#### Exception Strategy

+Steps
+1. Create a base DomainException to identify Domain Exceptions
+2. Create Exceptions inheriting from Domain Exceptions
+3. Throw Exceptions defensively where ever domain state is theatened

+#### Results Strategy

+Steps
+1. Create base Error
+2. Create base Result
+3. Create base Result<T>
+4. Change return types that reference entities to Result<Entity> types
+5. Replace Exceptions thrown to Result type of Failure with associated Error
+6. Create Errors static class to house all Error types

 ## Credit
 Milan Jovanovic